piwheels/piwheels/docs/initdb.rst

 .. option:: -u NAME, --user NAME

-    The name of the ordinary piwheels database user (default: piwheels)
+    The name of the ordinary piwheels database user (default: piwheels); this must *not* be a cluster superuser

 .. option:: -y, --yes